Blake-Haydon/Lamport-Signatures/README.md

 - [Single Bit Signing](single_bit_signature.ipynb): Simple example of signing a single bit message
 - [Naive Lamport Signatures](naive_lamport_signature.ipynb): A basic implementation of the original Lamport Signatures paper with uncompressed public and private keys
 - [Short Private Keys](short_private_key_signature.ipynb): Lamport Signatures with a short private key (48 bytes) by using a CSPRNG to generate the private key instead of random bits
+- [Short Public Keys](short_public_key_signature.ipynb): Lamport Signatures with a short public key (32 bytes) by using a vector commitment (Merkle root) instead of the full public key

 ## **Interface for all implementations**